Safeguarding at Lionwood

 – Working with parents and other agencies (to ensure appropriate communications and actions are undertaken).

-You will find a copy of the Safeguarding Policy here:
+You will find a copy of the Safeguarding and related policies, including Managing Sexual Violence and Sexual Harassment between Children Policy, here:

-I can also provide a paper copy on request.
+W can also provide paper copies on request.